cesine/TouchDB-Android-Lucene/README.md

 ## Usage
 You will need a design document to index documents.
 Refer to the <a href="https://github.com/rnewson/couchdb-lucene/#indexing-strategy">Indexing Strategy</a> on CouchDB-Lucene wiki.

-Include TouchDB-Android-Lucene as an Android Library project in your activity code use the following snippet to make a request to TDLucene:
+Include TouchDB-Android-Lucene as an Android Library Project.
+In your activity, make a request to TDLucene:
 ``` java
 		try {